PetorSFZ/sfz_tech/README.md

 # sfzCore

-New work in progress base library for graphical applications.
-The goal is to have replacements for some STL functionality (allocators, containers, etc).
-It also aims to replace SkipIfZero Common when finished, but it has not yet been decided if OpenGL or Vulkan should be used.
+sfzCore is a base library for SkipIfZero graphical applications, replacing the now deprecated SkipIfZero Common library.
+It aims to provide high quality common components, while still keeping code bloat to a minimum.
+Among other things sfzCore contains:

+* Replacements for parts of STL (allocators, containers, etc) that aim to simpler, faster and slightly more low-level
+* Matrix and Vector primitives, along with some useful math functions
+* Geometric primitives (AABB, OBB, Spheres, etc) with some intersection tests
+* A simple game loop implementation
+* Some wrappers around SDL to make it more intuitive to handle user input
+* An ini parser
+* Cross-platform IO functions
+* (Optionally) OpenGL wrappers, utilities and shaders

 ## Building